project-oak/oak/docs/concepts.md

   malicious or inaccurate data.
 It does this by checking that the source is trusted by the destination.

+Intuitively, data can only flow from a source to a destination if:

+- the destination is **at least as secret** as the source
+- the source is **at least as trusted** as the destination

+Notably, the integrity part of the check is "flipped" by convention (see "Integrity Considerations for Secure Computer Systems" below).
+More fundamental than adhering to convention, by flipping the integrity order in this way, we can retain the intuitive meaning behind integrity tags as representing trust by a principal (trust by a user, trust on a subject, etc.).

 More concretely, if `L_a = (C_a, I_a)` (where `C_a` and `I_a` are the
 confidentiality and integrity components respectively), and `L_b = (C_b, I_b)`
 then `L_a ⊑ L_b` iff `C_a ⊆ C_b` and `I_a ⊇ I_b`.
-Notably, the integrity part of
-the check is "flipped" by convention (see "Integrity Considerations for Secure Computer Systems" below).
-More fundamental than adhering to convention, by flipping the integrity order in this way, we can retain the intuitive meaning behind integrity tags as representing trust by a principal (trust by a user, trust on a subject, etc.).

-Intuitively, data can only flow from `a` to `b` if:

-- `b` is **at least as secret** as `a`
-- `a` is **at least as trusted** as `b`

-The least privileged label is usually referred to as "public untrusted" (and represented as `⊥`, pronounced "bottom"), which corresponds to a Node or Channel which has only observed public data, and its inputs are not endorsed with any level of integrity; in this label, both confidentiality and integrity components are empty sets.

 As an example, if the `a`'s confidentiality is `{c_0, c_1}`, and `a`'s integrity
 is `{i_0, i_1}`, then: